 Parents play an important role at Compton High School through active participation and involvement.

 Opportunities for participation include, but are not limited to: WASC Committee, various governance committees, booster clubs, advisory groups, classroom "adoption" program, and Parent Teacher Student Association (PTSA).

-Compton High School provides an on-site Parent Center, offering a number of resources, services, and volunteer opportunities.
-The Center employes two full-time bilingual Community Liaisons who are responsible for coordinating an extensive adult education program.
+Compton High School's Family Resource Center, offers a number of resources, services, and volunteer opportunities.
+The center employs two full-time Community Liaisons who are responsible for coordinating an extensive family education program.